 Under this limitation and high investment amount, foreign individuals or foreign companies often opt for a nominee arrangement to fulfil the policy in Indonesia.

 By doing so, a foreigner can do business that is closed in Negative Investment List or a business that needs high investment amount.
 Also, they do not have to comply with complex requirements under PT PMA.

-Of course, not all nominee agreement or nominee shareholders are reliable and safe especially when you do not have full control of your assets.
+Of course, not all nominee agreement or professional shareholders are reliable and safe especially when you do not have full control of your assets.

 Cekindo is a credible and trustworthy expert who can provide you with reliable nominee service with a legal set of agreements, drafted formally by qualified and authorised lawyers.